 Leave It Alone

-Cell phones are not really welcome in this environment.
+Cell phones and computers are NOT really welcome in this environment.
 Even though your kids might be used to it — it can be distracting to other parents and children.
 Be a kid again and play pretend — or just sit and watch their imaginations explode without distractions.

 When to Go to Pretend City Children’s Museum – Insider Tips

 - I’d highly recommend investing in the membership and then you can go during Members Only hours between 9am and 10am (before the museum opens to the general public and there’s only a few families visiting).

 - Visit the website at the beginning of each month to download PDFs of their monthly activity calendars and daily art project calendars.
 Discover Way to Play Days, Baby Steps, and Family Autism Events by exploring the the Good to Go monthly programs.

 - One reader likes to go at 4:00pm when it’s half off admission.
 She says the bonus is that there are no tantrums upon leaving because the museum closes at 5pm and EVERYONE has to leave.

 - Best Tip Ever: Find the “Field Trip Report” by scrolling down to the bottom of the home page.
 It reports on the field trips for the week and how many kids will be visiting.
 It’s the perfect way to know if it will be a busy or quiet day for your visit!
 This was so helpful — I hope they bring it back.